 I have some slightly contradictory advice here as I’ve just said not to worry about paying tax on forex profits until you’re actually profitable within the markets.
 With that being said, I think there is a huge amount of value in keeping your broker statements to hand.

-This is an example of a blank monthly trading statement from one of my brokers, IC Markets.
-I would highly recommend keeping a folder of all of the monthly, quarterly and even daily statements as they make their way into your inbox.
+This is an example of a blank monthly trading statement from one of my brokers, IC MarketsOpens in a new tab.

 There are 2 main reasons I would recommend doing this…